anishathalye/gavel/README.md

 Gavel is based on the method of pairwise comparisons.
-Before you use Gavel, it's *highly recommended* that you read about the philosophy behind the implementation, as well as hints on how to use it in practice.
+Before you use Gavel, it's *highly recommended* that you read about the philosophy behind the implementation as well as hints on how to use it in practice.
 Read [this blog post][blog-1] first, and then read [this blog post][blog-2].

 ## Status

-Gavel is currently **beta software**!
-We've used it successfully at HackMIT 2015, and a bunch of other hackathons have used it too, but it's still pretty rough around the edges.
+Gavel is stable software.
+We've used it successfully at HackMIT, and a bunch of other hackathons and events have used it too.

-If you want to use this for your hackathon or event, we highly recommend that
+Gavel is a pretty different way of doing judging.
+If you want to use this for your hackathon or event, we highly recommend that you:
-you:

 * Deploy it and play around with it ahead of time to get a feel for how the system works
-* Take a look at the [issues][issues] to see the current state of affairs and learn about some things that might be nonintuitive
-* Read the blog posts linked above to get a feel for how many judges you need
+* Read the blog posts linked above to get an idea of how to structure the judging process

 If you have any questions, feel free to [email me][email].

 If you're able to contribute to making Gavel better, that would be **awesome**!
 We'd really appreciate any kind of input, especially pull requests.

-If you're interested in working closely with the HackMIT team to make this software better, email us at team@hackmit.org and we can talk about how we can work together!

 ## Deployment

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/anishathalye/gavel/tree/master)

+The latest stable version is the `master` branch (and it's signed and tagged).
+Development happens in the `develop` branch.

 The web application is written in **Python 3** using Flask.
 It also uses NumPy and SciPy for math stuff.
 Doing a `pip install -r requirements.txt` should